-Kentucky State Labor and Overtime Laws
+Kentucky Overtime and Labor Laws

 Below is an overview of the minimum wage and overtime pay laws that apply to workers in the state of Kentucky.
 Please note that when state laws differ from the federal wage laws, the employer must follow the one which is most favorable to workers.
 Private actions to enforce Kentucky’s wage and hour laws, and recover unpaid overtime due to workers, are commonly brought (on a contingent fee basis) by employment law firms such as The Lore Law Firm.
 If you believe that you have been deprived of the overtime pay that you are legally entitled to, please contact us for a free and confidential review of your situation.